This is a Tool Box Section that provides guides and ideas for online assessments. Visit the FAQ Section for more help.

 - Clearly define what cheating means in your class and share this with your students;

-- Share your with your students; and,
+- Share your learning outcomes with your students; and,

 - Provide detailed grading criteria.